 If you're diagnosed with a condition that affects your vision, you have a legal obligation to inform the Driver and Vehicle Licensing Agency (DVLA).
 Failure to do so is a crime and can result in a fine of up to £1,000.

 If you're registered as having a sight impairment, the DVLA will assume your driving licence is no longer valid and you'll no longer be able to drive.

 Exceptions are occasionally made for people with mild vision impairment.
 If you think this applies to you, then your doctor will need to fill in a DVLA medical information questionnaire.

 You're only legally allowed to drive if you can read a number plate from a distance of 20 metres (65 feet), and an eye test shows your visual acuity is at least 6/12.
 You're allowed to wear glasses or contact lenses when reading the plate or letter chart.

 There are also standards relating to your visual field and driving.
 If you have a condition that may reduce your visual field, the DVLA may ask you to complete a visual field test to demonstrate you're safe to drive.

-If you're currently employed and have recently been diagnosed with a visual impairment, you should contact the Access to Work scheme.
+If you're currently employed and have recently been diagnosed with a visual impairment, you should contact the GOV.UK: Access to Work scheme.

 Access to Work is a scheme run by Jobcentre Plus that provides advice and support about what equipment and adjustments may be required to enable you to do your job.